A million things can go wrong during a

 Boobs are also super handy things to have and most girls know the convenience of stashing a few necessities in their bra.

-Pros: Water bottles are front and center for maximum convenience along with plenty of storage.
-You also have the comfort of a pack, and bottles are easily washed and replaced.
+Pros: Water bottles are strapped to your back for maximum convenience along with plenty of storage.
+You also have the comfort of a pack, but bottles are easier to wash and replace.

 Cons: Not sure how comfortable this would be for anyone with larger breasts — or breasts at all, for that matter.